John Gordon, 11th Earl of Sutherland: Regency of Mary of Guise

-Exile and death
+Exile, return, and death

+In September 1561 Sutherland was able to advance negotiations for the marriage of Mary, Queen of Scots with wife's nephew, Lord Darnley.
+He introduced Darnley's tutor Arthur Lallart or Lilliard to Mary at Stirling Castle.

 In September 1562, Mary, Queen of Scots and her half-brother James Stewart newly made Earl of Moray came north to Inverness and Aberdeen.
 Their discussions with John's cousin the Earl of Huntly led to armed conflict.
 After the battle of Corrichie, secret letters between John Gordon and the Earl of Huntly were discovered.
 John Gordon fled to Louvain in Flanders.
 At the Parliament of Scotland on 28 May 1563, in the presence of Queen Mary, Huntly and Sutherland were forfeited.
 In 1565 Queen Mary of Scotland restored the Earls of Huntly, Sutherland and others of the name Gordon who had been forfeited.

 The Earl of Sutherland was invited to return to Scotland.
 The Earl of Bedford, Governor of Berwick on Tweed sent a privateer called Wilson who carried Swedish letters of marque to intercept his ship, and the Earl was imprisoned at Berwick.
 Sutherland was considered a danger to English policy in Scotland.
 Mary, Queen of Scots, demanded the release of the Earl, who was now sick with an ague.
 Bedford wrote to Elizabeth on his behalf.
-The Earl was released in February 1566 after the assurance that he was reconciled with the Earl of Moray.
+The Earl was released after the assurance that he was reconciled with the Earl of Moray.

-On his return, he married Marie Seton, daughter of Lord Seton.
+On his return to Scotland, Sutherland married Marie Seton, daughter of Lord Seton.
 Both were poisoned at Helmsdale Castle by Isobel Sinclair, and died at Dunrobin Castle on 23 June 1567.
 Isobel Sinclair, the Earl's aunt, poisoned them in an attempt to make her own son Earl.
 She also tried to poison Alexander, the Earl's heir, but the cup of poison was drunk by her own son, who died two days later, so Alexander survived.
 Isobel Sinclair died before her execution, possibly by poisoning herself.
 George Sinclair, 4th Earl of Caithness may have been behind the plot because he envied the Sutherland earldom.